RuiAAPeres/iOSArchitecture/README.md

 ====================================

 I am more than happy to change the current structure of this project, based on people suggestions. **The goal here is to improve the way we code**.
-So please, if you think that something is fundamentaly wrong, or that could be improve, let me know.
+So please, if you think that something is fundamentaly wrong, or that could be improved, open an issue, or make a pull request.

 -------
 License